agreeya-demorepository/demo/README.md

 3. On successfull build, assigns a build ID to the version of the code that is compiled
 4. A notification for successful build is sent to the team.
 5. Automatically deploys the application ( .war file) in a different server using the Deploy to Container plugin of the Jenkins tool
 6. If the Build fails due to violation of checkstyle, Unit Test failure , compilation error due to some dependencies a notification of build failure is sent to the team , team needs to fix the the issue and initiate rebuild.
+The build process is internally managed by MAVEN with its entire configuration done in the POM.XML file.

-This demonstrates during the prototype development process the use of a setup that provides continuous integration framew
+This demonstrates during the prototype development process the use of a setup that provides continuous integration framework

 ### User Acceptance Testing (UAT)
-Post the system test , a User Acceptance Test with usergroup is conducted to validate usability and system functionality.
+Post the system test , a User Acceptance Test with usergroup was conducted to validate usability and system functionality.
+UAT defects reported were logged in the REDMINE tool.
+Upon successful fix and re-test the bugs were marked as closed.

 ### Continous Monitoring